 * Don't try to power through the holidays by staying in a toxic relationship.
 Make no mistake, no matter what the commercials or magazine ads seem to suggest, you won't be happier simply because you have someone to buy gifts for.

-* Don’t turn to food as the answer.
+* Don't turn to food as the answer.
 By this, I mean neither stuff nor starve yourself.
-You deserve to fuel your body appropriately, and punishing yourself with one extreme or the other isn’t fair, and won’t change the greater situation at hand.
+You deserve to fuel your body appropriately, and punishing yourself with one extreme or the other isn't fair.
+It also won't change the greater situation at hand.

 * Don't turn to substances, spending, or drastic changes to your appearance.
 These are all attempts to “erase” who you are, and these actions just reinforce the incorrect notion that you are worth erasing.

-* Don’t undersell your own value.
-Women tend to throw themselves into the holidays thinking they somehow don’t do enough.
-All the meal preparation, hosting, shopping, gift-wrapping, etc. doesn’t make you a more or less valuable person.
-You are already worth loving, you are already worth someone’s time, and those around you already appreciate you.
+* Don't undersell your own value.
+Partners of sex addicts tend to throw themselves into the holidays thinking they somehow don't do enough.
+All the meal preparation, hosting, shopping, gift-wrapping, etc. doesn't make you a more or less valuable person.
+You are already worth loving, you are already worth someone's time, and those around you already appreciate you.

 It can be very hard to see your own worth through the haze of a dying relationship.
-So many women tie their stability and self image to that of their relationship, so when one falls apart, so does the other.
+So many partners of sex addicts tie their stability and self-image to that of their relationship.
+So when one falls apart, so does the other.

-I don’t want to dismiss these feelings, because they are very real, and lots of women struggle with them.
+I don't want to dismiss these feelings, because they are very real, and lots of women struggle with them.
 For so many women, their relationship is the keystone holding up the rest of their lives.
-They define themselves as a wife, a partner, or a girlfriend, and when that status is clearly about to go away, their self-esteem can wobble.
+They define themselves as a wife, a partner, or a girlfriend, and when that status is threatened, their self-esteem can wobble.

 That alone is enough to make most of us feel terrible, but when you add the stress of the holidays into the mix, things can go downhill fast.
 Some feel that they are “expected” to show up at holiday parties with dates, some worry that their children will lose out of feelings of stability or family togetherness, some fall into depressions at the thought of being alone during this time of year.